top of page

 This gauge has a G1/4 thread, which is 1/4 BSPP (British Standard Pipe Parallel)

-In order to attach this pressure gauge, I will need a T piece with 1/4 NPT male inlet to 2 female outlet.
-A hose with 1/4 NPT male fitting and on the pressure gauge side, a 1/4 NPT fitting with a 1/4 NPT to female G1/4 adapter.
+In order to attach this pressure gauge, I will need a T-piece with a 1/4 NPT male inlet to 2 female outlets, a hose with a 1/4 NPT male fitting, and, on the pressure gauge side, a 1/4 NPT fitting with a 1/4 NPT to female G1/4 adapter.

-It is difficult to find 1/4in NPT hydraulic fittings that have a 10,000 psi rating.
-In fact it appears that the thread/pipe hole diameter itself might be a limiting factor to the max pressure.
+It is difficult to find 1/4-inch NPT hydraulic fittings with a 10,000 psi rating.
+In fact, the thread/pipe hole diameter itself might be a limiting factor in the max pressure.

 These fittings are rated to 15kpsi. https://hosesolutions.org/hose-adapters/high-pressure/